neu-spiral/Neural-Point-Processes/README.md

 ### Rotterdam

 The Rotterdam dataset consists of satellite images from the SpaceNet6 dataset, processed to count unique buildings within a specified radius around points in the images.
 This dataset is particularly useful for applications involving spatial analysis in urban settings.
-To generate this dataset you will first need to navigate to the `processing/buildings` directory.
+To generate this dataset you will first need to download the dataset following the instructions on `https://spacenet.ai/rotterdam/` (Here we only used the first 1000 samples in the training set).
+Then place the desired modality folder (for example, `PS-RGBNIR`) and the `geojson_buildings`,  under `./data/Building`.

-To generate the Rotterdam dataset, use the following command:
+To generate the location and label information csv file for the Rotterdam dataset, use the following command:

 ```bash
 cd processing/buildings